walles/exactype/README.md

 * Think about which versions of Android we should build for / support
 * Swipe right after a space => ". "
 * Swipe right after ". " => "... "
+* Get FeedbackWindow working with popup keyboard
 * Auto space after punctuation?
 * No auto space after punctuation inside numbers.
+* Show a marker on the keyboard where the user last hit?
 * Think about how much a user should need to swipe at the minimum to make a space; we want to avoid people making spaces by mistake when hitting buttons sloppily.
 * When sliding around the numeric or a popup keyboard, show what's under your finger in a small